 We are committed to participating constructively and responsibly in the political process, and to providing clarifying analysis and information regarding the issues that affect our business and patient care.

-A major element of our corporate responsibility approach is our public policy advocacy work and our outreach to stakeholders.
-Our outreach helps to advocate for public policies that foster research into innovative medicines and that improve access to medicines, vaccines and health care.
-We believe this engagement is also fundamental to our understanding of—and response to—society’s expectations of our company.
+A major element of our corporate responsibility approach is our public policy advocacy work and our outreach to stakeholders at the federal, state and global levels.
+We advocate for public policies that foster research into innovative medicines and improve access to medicines, vaccines and health care.
+We believe this engagement is fundamental to our understanding of—and response to—society’s expectations of our company.
 Our engagement with stakeholders guides our business strategy and decisions, and strengthens stakeholders’ understanding of—and trust in—our business.

-The company’s advocacy priorities are presented annually to the members of our Executive Committee and the Governance Committee of the Board of Directors, with periodic updates throughout the year.
+The company’s advocacy priorities are presented regularly to the members of our Executive Committee and the Governance Committee of the Board of Directors, with periodic updates throughout the year.

 Government proposals to regulate the health care system may directly affect our business and our incentives for pharmaceutical innovation.
 Important policy initiatives can also increase patient access to medicines and vaccines and to health care insurance coverage—particularly for patients in disadvantaged communities and regions.